TCooleen/lab04/README.md

 ```
 System.out.println("# " + "price" + " cents.");
 ```
+Instead of printing the value of the variable "price" it will print the word price.
 ## What would be printed here?
 ```
 System.out.println("# price cents.");
 ```
+It prints the same thing as the previous question.
 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.
+Yes.
+If you replace the word price with the cost of the tickets, it will display that value.
+It is not the value defined in the variable price though and it can't be changed by setPrice.
 ## Add a `showPrice` method to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a void return type and take no parameters.
 The body of the method should print (here `xyz` should be replaced by the value held in the `price` field when the method is called):
 ```
 The price of a ticket is xyz cents.